timOTdev/0019_es6_for_everyone/notes.md

 ### Computed property names
 - When we need to set a key on an object
+- Such as if we want to add `Opposite` on `pocketColor`
+- Note that `key[0]` is also a computed property name
+- So I think it's anytime that it's not the original key
 - T-Shirt example:
 ```js
 // Standard syntax